andydevs/blog/_drafts/experiments-with-css-grid.md

 ---

-A while back, I watched a [video lecture](https://youtu.be/7kVeCqQCxlk) from Coding Tech about CSS Grid.
-The lecturer was pretty enthusiastic about this new feature, and he showed how he redesigned his entire blog using CSS Grid.
+A while back, I watched a [video lecture](https://youtu.be/7kVeCqQCxlk) from Coding Tech where a blogger showed how he designed his entire blog website just using CSS Grid, with no help from Bootstrap or any other style library.
-The code was short, concise, and elegant.

 Needless to say, I was intrigued.

 I wanted to try it myself.

-So, off the tail of another css project, I'm jumping right back in and making a website using CSS grid.
-This website in particular will be a homepage for a "blog".

-It's not a real website, it's just a mockup.
+I decided to use CSS Grid to design a homepage for a mock blog website.

 I "drew" this layout (using google drawings)